 These are really easy to make!
 I love the hearty crunch from all the nutritious nuts and seeds, and the sweet burst of flavor from the dried fruit.

-I brought some to my client last Friday, and Matt and I have been enjoying the rest of them as snacks and easy on the go breakfasts!
+I brought some to my client at our last meeting, and Matt and I have been enjoying the rest of them as snacks and easy on the go breakfasts!

 Protein Granola Bars Ingredients

 To make these protein granola bars, you’ll need:

 - rolled, old fashioned oats (other types of oats, like steel cut, won’t work as well here)

 - dried fruit (cherries, apricots, or goji berries are some of my favorites here!)